Tag Archives: 1990s scents

 Image

-It is also, my view, a floral that is perfect for winter, not clashing with that touch of patchouli oil that is still hanging on to your jacket, remaining poised and stoic……an aroma of both piercing sorrow and hope, with a dignity, poeticism, and romantic attachment that make it far superior in my (not) humble view, to the puny, and nothingy, frou frou cherry blossom.
+Rose is also, my view, a floral that is perfect for winter, not clashing with that touch of patchouli oil that is still hanging on to your jacket, remaining poised and stoic……an aroma of both piercing sorrow and hope; with a dignity, poeticism, and romantic attachment that make it far superior in my (not even remotely) humble view, to the puny, and nothingy, frou -frou cherry blossom.

 ROSE ABSOLUE/ ANNICK GOUTAL (1984)